Orientation Session for NEW Running Start students: MARCH 27th during Herd/Homeroom time

 Steps to enroll in a Running Start Program

 Becoming a Running Start student is a big decision and taking college courses during your high school years is not for everyone.
 Please spend some time to thoroughly read through the Running Start program information on the college website listed below, as this will help you determine if you are ready for college level work during your junior and/or senior years.

 After you’ve decided that you want to enroll in the Running Start program, you MUST complete steps 1-4 before scheduling a follow up appointment with your counselor to discuss Running start options and sign paperwork.

-One way to determine placement is by sending your RHS transcript or SBA Scores to the college, if you need a copy of your transcript please email your counselor.
+One way to determine placement is by sending your RHS transcript or SBA Scores to the college, if you need a copy of your transcript you can download it from Skyward (info here).

 Below are links to help you find more information about the Running Start Program and enrollment process: